sujnanpatil/Dynamic-Copilot/Labs/Lab-04.md

    ![](../media/dc75.png)

-1. In the mean time you can proceed with next task.Then come back check.
+1. In the mean time you can proceed with next task.Then come back and check.

 1. Once the insights are fetched, click on **Sales** tab.
 There you can review the recording that includes both **Recording (1)** and **Transcription (2)** of the meeting.